shakil232/Urban-Rider/README.md

 ## About & Features

 - **Urban-Rider**  is a website of ride share online.
-The website is built with React, Firebase, React-Router and React-Bootstrap.
+The website is built with React, Firebase, React-Router, and React-Bootstrap.
 And has been used Authentication of Firebase .
-- If user click on the vehicle icon, user will be taken to the login page for Sign up or Sign in to view the destination page.
-Then user must be Sign up and Login to view the destination page..
+- If the user clicks on the vehicle icon, the user will be taken to the login page for Sign up or Sign in to view the destination page.
+Then the user must be Sign up and log in to view the destination page.
-- After you successfully Sign up or Sign in to the website, the Destination page will unlock for user.
+- After you successfully Sign up or Sign in to the website, the Destination page will unlock for the user.
-- The website is dynamically change route with url.
+- The website dynamically changes route with the URL.
-- In the Destination page, there has a Google Map and a input field for search for user destination.
-User can enter pick from and pick to and also a date to search your destination..
+- On the Destination page, there has a Google Map and an input field for searching for a user destination.
+Users can enter pick from and pick to and also a date to search your destination.